TizianMr/expense-tracker/README.md

 ## Useful Ressources

 * [useEncapsulation](https://kyleshevlin.com/use-encapsulation/) - This article has helped me to develop a perspective on when I should outsource extra logic to my own hooks
+* [The Complete Guide to Dark Mode with Remix ](https://www.mattstobbs.com/remix-dark-mode/) - This article helped me a lot to get started with setting up different color themes in my application